Find and Evaluate Worship Songs for Church

 Sound - Debatable - Unsound

 Are the lyrics theologically accurate?
 This flags clear doctrinal errors only (Acts 17:11, Titus 1:9).
-Songs aren't penalised for theological differences (such as a charismatic emphasis) unless they clearly conflict with core biblical teaching.
+Songs aren't penalised for denominational differences unless they clearly conflict with core biblical teaching.

 Singability